It’s Not Just About Assisting With A Bill, But Making Sure

-Because of our expertise in consumer energy issues, we lead the state in pursuing affordable energy policies with the Colorado Public Utilities Commission, the Colorado General Assembly and gas and electric distribution companies.
+Because of our expertise in consumer energy issues, we lead the state in pursuing affordable energy policies with the Colorado Public Utilities Commission, the Colorado General Assembly, and gas and electric distribution companies.
 We have helped pass legislation to raise millions of dollars for energy assistance and energy efficiency and our advocacy work provides low-income households access to previously unattainable benefits.

 Advocacy With A Focus On Low-Income Energy Consumers

-We leverage public and private funds to support programs that increase the energy efficiency, health and safety of our clients’ homes and reduce their energy costs.
+We leverage public and private funds to support programs that increase the energy efficiency, health, and safety of our clients’ homes and reduce their energy costs.
 We also analyze what the changing energy generation mix and energy price volatility mean for low-income consumers and how we can mitigate negative consequences for these vulnerable customers.

-Energy Outreach Colorado’s role is not to take a position on proposed public energy policy but rather to shine a light on the home energy needs of vulnerable households.
+Energy Outreach Colorado’s role is not to take a position on the proposed public energy policy but rather to shine a light on the home energy needs of vulnerable households.

 Advocacy In Action

 Working with lawmakers and utilities, EOC advocated for HB-1105 which passed in the 2021 legislative session.
 It provides much-needed additional resources and energy assistance funding for income-qualifying households statewide.
 House Bill 21-1105 directs utilities to collect a monthly fee from electric and natural gas customers to help support the work of organizations — like EOC — that help keep the lights on for Coloradans in need.

 - Colorado investor-owned utilities will add a $0.50/month charge to their utility bills beginning in October 2021, rising to $0.75 in October of 2022, and adjusting for inflation thereafter.